Advanced

 8. Demonstrate what actions you should take before transmitting on any frequency

-9. a) Demonstrate making an on air call on HF, VHF or UHF
+9. Demonstrate making an on air call on HF, VHF or UHF

 10. Demonstrate operating through a Repeater including a possible requirement for CTSS or DTMF tones